ron17ro/RecommenderApp/readme.md

 **Deployement**
-The Weather Recommendation App is deployed on Heroku Config variables have been used to maintain the security of the API keys
+The Weather Recommendation App is deployed on Heroku Config variables have been used to maintain the security of the API keys The application can be set to work on local if the following:
+	-in location.py use the code block inside "#use this to test on local"  and comment the block specified by "# # use this on heroku to get the IP on the client(remote addr), if used to run the app on local it will return 127.0.0.1"
+	-in location.py, MainProgram.py, weather.py, places.py, the import section uses the line specified by "# use settings.py on local" and should comment the line specified by "# use keys.py on heroku"

 Future Features/Improvements
 --------------